MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 - file names with '.csv' extension

-Click on 'Calculate' and then save your files in C:\ProgramData\Race2018\System\Tables.
-Or the 'Race201X' directory for the version of 2D that you are using.
+Save your files in C:\ProgramData\Race2023\System\Tables, or the 'Race20XX' directory for the version of 2D that you are using.

 2D will refer to the tables in the directory when calculating the math channels for the data you have loaded.